 Students from Professor Joe Cope’s history class, "World War I and Historical Memory," recently presented their original research relating to WWI to community members at the Livingston County Historical Society.
 Cope is also the director of the Center for Inquiry, Discovery and Development

 - Geneseo staff and projects have won several awards in the 2017 SUNY CUAD Awards for Excellence in several categories, amongst all SUNY schools.
-Articles written for The Geneseo Scene by Kris Dreessen, manager of editorial services, and a guest essay written by Bob Bonfiglio, vice president for student and campus life, earned Best of Category for Excellence in Writing.
+Articles are written for The Geneseo Scene by Kris Dreessen, manager of editorial services, and a guest essay written by Bob Bonfiglio, vice president for student and campus life, earned Best of Category for Excellence in Writing.
 The college also won Best of Category for Student Recruitment Publications: Packages, for the "SUNY Geneseo Recruitment Suite" designed by Trampoline Designs.
 The suite highlights the Geneseo's academic offerings.
 Keith Walters, campus photographer, received a Judge's Citation in the Best Group of Photos by One Photographer category.

 - Two alumnae recently won Success Academy Charter Schools Excellence Awards for their work with students.
 Mahelia Mighty '15 won an ETHOS Excellence Award, which recognizes school staff who best demonstrate the Success community’s values: excellence, teamwork, humor, ownership, and students.
 AnnaMaria Smeraldi ‘14 won the Teacher Growth Award, which recognizes teachers who have exhibited the most significant progress in achieving classroom-wide excellence since the start of the school year.